ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Application profiles of this specification MAY define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response (OPT9).

-Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.
+Note to RFC Editor: In {{rekeying-scheme-0}}, please replace "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 * 'mgt_key_material', encoded as a CBOR byte string and containing the specific administrative keying material that the joining node requires in order to participate in the group rekeying process performed by the KDC.
 This parameter MUST NOT be present if the 'rekeying_scheme' parameter is not present and the application profile does not specify a default group rekeying scheme to use in the group.
 Some simple rekeying scheme may not require specific administrative keying material to be provided, e.g., the basic "Point-to-Point" group rekeying scheme (see {{point-to-point-rekeying}}).